kyaiooiayk/How-to-Build-Your-Own-Deep-Learning-Cluster/README.md

 - **Why not buying more CPUs?** For a very simple reasons.
 GPUs, if used properly, are simply the best for DL.

 ## CPUs vs GPUs
+(*Read this if you are interested to understand the inner working principles of GPUs*)
 - **How GPUs came about?** Developed by NVIDIA in 2007.

 - **Only NVIDIA?** At the moment, there are no stable GPU computation platforms other than CUDA; this means that you must have an NVIDIA graphical card installed on your computer.
 CUDA was created by Nvidia.
 CUDA stands for Compute Unified Device Architecture.
 Nevertheless there are other project such as such as OpenCL that provide GPU computation for other GPU brands through initiatives such as [BLAS](https://github.com/clMathLibraries/clBLAS), but they are under heavy development and are not fully optimized for deep learning applications in Python.
 Another limitation of OpenCL is that only AMD is actively involved so that it will be beneficial to AMD GPUs.
 The hope is to have eventually a hardware-independent GPU application for machine learning.
 [Ref](https://www.packtpub.com/product/large-scale-machine-learning-with-python/9781785887215)